-A "notice of intention of appointing administrators" is where the company files, at court, a document that outlines that they intend to go into administration if a solution cannot be found to their immediate financial problems.
+A "notice of intention of appointing administrators" is when the company files, at court, a document that outlines that it intends to go into administration if a solution cannot be found to its immediate financial problems.
 Once this notice has been sent to the court a moratorium is created over the company, for an initial period of 10 days, preventing any creditor from starting any legal action or continuing any existing legal action against the company without express permission from the court.

-An example of the form is shown and if you click on it you can download the form.
+An example of the form is shown above.

 Who can file this intention to appoint?